+Port B is a 5-bit bi-directional I/O port.
 Port pins can provide internal pull-up resistors (selected for each bit).
-The Port B pins are tri-stated when a reset condition becomes active.
+When the device is clocked from an external clock source, PB3 is used as the clock input.
+The port B pins are tri-stated when a reset condition becomes active, even if the clock is not running.

+RESET

-RESET Reset input.
-An external reset is generated by a low level on the RESET pin.
+Reset input.
+An external reset is generated by a low level on the $\overline{\text{RESET}}$ pin.
 Reset pulses longer than 50 ns will generate a reset, even if the clock is not running.
 Shorter pulses are not guaranteed to generate a reset.